zsparal/api-documentation/source/reference/v2/payments-api/get-payment.rst

               .. warning:: You should check if your consumer has the required app on their mobile device before redirecting to this URL.
-Mobile operating systems will ignore the redirect to this URL if they do not have the correct app is not installed.
+Mobile operating systems will ignore the redirect to this URL if the correct app is not installed.

           * - ``changePaymentState``